comp129/comp55/docs/labs/JavavsCPP.md

   HelloWorld.exe   # On Windows
 ```

-while for Java because of the Java Virtual Machine(JVM) the command will be
+While for Java because of the Java Virtual Machine(JVM) the command will be
 the same regardless of what platform you are on!

 ## There is much to learn still